kenseehart/btypes/README.md

 A vis-a-vis its entity, d'you see?

--- *Eric Idle*, on why he prefers btypes
+-- *John Cleese*, on why he prefers btypes

 # Comparison to [ctypes](https://docs.python.org/3/library/ctypes.html)